ve7mjc/gnuradio-docker/README.md

 ## Building

 - Uses cmake `install_manifest.txt` where possible to pull only files to the runtime image which were built from that stage
+- Will autodetect and use a debian apt package cacher (ie `apt-cacher-ng`) on localhost:3142

 ## Todo